 18. Email Phishing

 A fraudulent activity performed by scammers where they send mass emails illegitimately through a popular companies name in order to gain personal information like credit card numbers, passwords, etc from unaware individuals.
+Using a secured password manager you can avoid this phishing.

 19. Email Queue